 Ethical Obligations of Reviewers

 Reviewers should demonstrate objectivity in performing the peer-review process.
 Their duty is to complete the peer-review form in an objective manner, and by providing clear and concise recommendations for the improvement of the reviewed manuscript.
+If relevant published work on the article topic is not yet cited, they should recommend it.
+They should also inform the editor in case they notice that the submitted paper displays similarities with other papers they previously reviewed or read.

 Reviewers should inform the editor if they consider themselves to be unqualified to review the assigned paper, they lack time to do that, or they consider that their objectivity and correctness of evaluation is being threatened by any reason.